Intersections of quadrics, moment-angle manifolds, and Hamiltonian-minimal Lagrangian embeddings: Abstract

 \section{Abstract}

-We study the topology of Hamiltonian-minimal Lagrangian submanifolds $N$ in $\C^m$ constructed from intersections of real quadrics in the work of the first author.
-We establish the following topological properties of~$N$: every $N$ embeds as a submanifold in the corresponding moment-angle manifold $\mathcal Z$, and every $N$ is the total space of two different fibrations, one over the torus $T^{m-n}$ with fibre a real moment-angle manifold~$\mathcal R$, and another over a quotient of $\mathcal R$ by a finite group with fibre a torus.
+We study the topology of Hamiltonian-minimal Lagrangian submanifolds $N$ in $\C^m$ constructed from intersections of real quadrics in a work of the first author.
+This construction is linked via an embedding criterion to the well-known Delzant construction of Hamiltonian toric manifolds.
+We establish the following topological properties of~$N$: every $N$ embeds as a submanifold in the corresponding moment-angle manifold $\mathcal Z$, and every $N$ is the total space of two different fibrations, one over the torus $T^{m-n}$ with fibre a real moment-angle manifold~$\mathcal R$, and the other over a quotient of $\mathcal R$ by a finite group with fibre a torus.
 These properties are used to produce new examples of Hamiltonian-minimal Lagrangian submanifolds with quite complicated topology.